yuangan/EAT_code/README.md

 * Training Code of A2ET

 # Contact
-Our code is intended solely for research purposes.
+Our code is under the CC-BY-NC 4.0 license and intended solely for research purposes.
 If you have any questions or wish to use it for commercial purposes, please contact me at ganyuan@zju.edu.cn

 # Citation
 If you find this code helpful for your research, please cite: